caas-team/py-kube-downscaler/README.md

   1. The `downscaler/original-replicas` annotation will store the original percentage value (e.g., "75%") as a string.
   2. The `minAvailable`/`maxUnavailable` field of the object will be updated to the target downtime replicas value (e.g., 0) as an integer.

+Only for PodDisruptionBudgets `downscaler/donwtime-replicas` supports a percentage value

 The original percentage value in the `minAvailable`/`maxUnavailable` field will be restored once the downtime hours end

 ### Scaling ScaledObjects